munificent/craftinginterpreters/book/global-variables.md

 The `check()` function returns `true` if the current token has the given type.
-It seems a little <span name="read">silly</span> to wrap this in a function, but we'll use it more later and I think short verb-named functions like this make the parser easier to read.
+It seems a little <span name="read">silly</span> to wrap this in a function, but we'll use it more later, and I think short verb-named functions like this make the parser easier to read.

 <aside name="read">

-This sounds trivial but hand-written parsers for non-toy languages get pretty big.
+This sounds trivial, but handwritten parsers for non-toy languages get pretty big.
 When you have thousands of lines of code, a utility function that turns two lines into one and makes the result a little more readable easily earns its keep.